Steam Machine: Everything we know so far about Valve's new console

 How much will Steam Machine cost?

-Linus Sebastian from Linus Tech Tips said in a recent video he visited Valve to check out the Steam Machine and the company was "shockingly open about the specs, features and design".
+Linus Sebastian from Linus Tech Tips said in a November video he visited Valve to check out the Steam Machine and the company was "shockingly open about the specs, features and design".

 With Griffais' comments in mind, the Linus Tech Tips team built a PC using parts and specs known from the Steam Machine, as well as "reading between the lines" on other things to plug the gaps, and predicted at the end of November it will retail for around $699 "if there are no major changes in the market".